 From this foundation, Trueman then analyzes the contribution of Sigmond Freud to the creation of modern notions of the self.
 One particularly fascinating chapter was his discussion of the German Frankfurt School of social and critical theory.
 According to Trueman, these thinkers united Freud’s notions of autonomous individualism with Marx’s vision of economic revolution and the “forcible overthrow of all existing social conditions.”
 The Frankfurt School, therefore, politicized individualism and modern notions of the autonomous self.

 The late 20th century witnessed the triumph of the erotic.
 A society where every individual has instant access to thousands of naked bodies existing only for pleasure is now ours.
-In this hypersexualized climate where individual expression is the summit of existence and where sexual expression has become a driving political force, it is not difficult to see how a 65-year-old father of 6 can be celebrated for wanting to become a sexy pin up queen.
+In this hypersexualized climate where individual expression is the summit of existence and where sexual expression has become a driving political force, it is not difficult to see how a 65-year-old father of 6 can be celebrated for wanting to become a sexy pin-up queen.

 God made our bodies

-Truman’s brilliant survey of the intellectual currents leading to this cultural moment has one significant draw back—it may leave its reader in despair.
-Fortunately, Truman did not intend this to be last word on the issue.
+Truman’s brilliant survey of the intellectual currents leading to this cultural moment has one significant drawback—it may leave its reader in despair.
+Fortunately, Truman did not intend this to be the last word on the issue.
 And I do not intend to leave you with your head hung low.
-Timothy Tennent’s For the Body: Recovering a Theology of Gender, Sexuality, and the Human Body offers pastors and lay Christians a robust, albeit brief, theology of body.
+Timothy Tennent’s For the Body: Recovering a Theology of Gender, Sexuality, and the Human Body offers pastors and lay Christians a robust, albeit brief, theology of the body.
 Whereas Trueman is unapologetically Calvinistic in his theology, Tennent is a Wesleyan Arminian who has devoted much of his life to preaching the gospel in Islamic and Hindu contexts.
 While these men may diverge on some key points, I find these works to be very complementary.

 Tennent begins with the foundational truth that so many seem to have forgotten—God made our bodies.
 It’s difficult to overstate this doctrine.
 As a teacher, I find my students are trying to figure out everything as if they are starting from a tabula rasa.
 They are all little gods, and I can see how exhausting it is for them.
 In their mind, they are selves who have a body rather than imbodied creations.
 Nothing can reliably tell them who they should be.
-According to Tennent, our bodies are reliable, God-given, indictors of who we are and who we ought to be.
+According to Tennent, our bodies are reliable, God-given, indicators of who we are and who we ought to be.
 Creation is good and our bodies are images of the living God.
 The Christian vision is not that our bodies disguise our true selves.
 No, they are the means God has given us to live in his creation.

-Building on this foundation, Tennent explores marriage, family and singleness.
-These are not just arbitrary lifestyle choices, but are ways our bodies can point others to the gospel of Christ.
+Building on this foundation, Tennent explores marriage, family, and singleness.
+These are not just arbitrary lifestyle choices but are ways our bodies can point others to the gospel of Christ.
 As Ephesians teaches, marriage points to the self-sacrificial love of Christ for his church.
 In much the same way, singleness should be seen theologically.
 I found this section eye-opening.
 Tennent sees holy singleness as lived examples of how the Christian lives in light of eschatological hope.
 In the resurrection of the dead, there will be no marriage.
 Holy singleness is an opportunity to live this reality now and to point others to our blessed hope.
 Holy singleness makes a clear witness of one’s eternal priorities.

 Finally, Tennent sees our body as a sacrament to the world.
 Our feet carry the gospel to the unreached.
 Our mouth proclaims the word of God.
 And our ears receive this word.
 Moreover, our bodies are baptized into the waters of Christ’s death and our lips taste the broken body and spilt blood of our Lord in the eucharist.
 Christ’s body was God’s means of saving his creation.
 And our body is God’s means of broadcasting His grace to the ends of the earth.